MIROC-DOC/model_description/md_en/p-solv.md

 $$

-Where, $F_s, \alpha, \gamma$
-The term in Section 3.1 is a term associated with surface flux, The others are terms associated with vertical diffusion.
-Here, if we reverse the top and bottom and represent it as a matrix, we get the following.
+Here, the terms $F_s, \alpha, \gamma$ are associated with surface fluxes, and the other terms are associated with vertical diffusion.
+If we reverse the upside-down matrix, we get the following results.

 $$
   \left( \begin{array}{lll} M_{KK}  \cdots  M_{K1} \\ \vdots